ENCCS/openfoam/content/handson.rst

 Post-processing (optional)
 ++++++++++++++++++++++++++

-The post-processing tool supplied with OpenFOAM is *paraFoam*, which is a wrapper of *paraview* (www.paraview.org).
-The *paraFoam* post-processing is started by typing in the terminal from within the case directory with loading *paraview* module.
+The post-processing tool supplied with OpenFOAM is *paraFoam*, which is a wrapper of `Paraview <https://www.paraview.org>`__.
+The *paraFoam* tool is started by typing in the terminal from within the case directory.

 .. code:: bash